-3. Paradoxically, the best technological opportunities are open to those who need them least: young women with a lot of eggs and high ovarian reserve.
+2. Egg freezing.
+Paradoxically, the best technological opportunities are open to those who need them least: young women with a lot of eggs and high ovarian reserve.
 For women from this age group who wish to postpone motherhood and care very much about being genetic parents, technologies can be very helpful.

-OOCYTE KRYOPRESERVATION (egg freezing, vitrification) is a method to preserve their fertility and beat up the biological clock for many years, possibly even a whole decade or longer.
+Egg freezing (vitrification) is a method to preserve their fertility and beat up the biological clock for many years, possibly even a whole decade or longer.

 This fact alone makes it an attractive option for young women who don’t have a partner or want to focus on their carreer.
 They can freeze eggs when they are still young (best is in their mid-20es) and later, when they want to build a family, those eggs can be thawed and fertilized.
 In this scenario, the women herself remains a genetic mother to her child, regardles of the father she choses to fertilize her thawed eggs with.

-Another extension of this method would be freezing embryos INSTEAD of eggs on the first place.
+Another extension of this method would be freezing embryos instead of eggs on the first place.
 But, this would then mean dealing with certain questions which can feel overwhelming for a young women.